amosbarsinai/gentifyer/README.md

    ```bash
    python setup.py
    ```
-4. To run the installer, you can just run:
+To run the installer, run:
    ```bash
    gentifyer
    ```
+(if /usr/local/bin isn't on PATH, this won't work.
+On some LiveCDs you may need to add it manually, or just run from the full path /usr/local/bin/gentifyer.)

 ## Usage